 - a.
 Students must submit a nonrefundable \$100 enrollment deposit. - b.
 A completed Financial Verification Form indicating the source and amount of financial responsibility for all expenses within the United States.
 A certified bank statement translated into English and no older than six months must be submitted.
 A certified government sponsorship letter may be submitted instead of a bank statement. - c.
 Copy of passport identity page. - d.
+If transferring from a university from within the United States, students must submit a formal request that the student's SEVIS record be transferred to MU as proof of status.
+Once the form is reviewed and accepted by the

-After the deposit has been received, Marian will issue an I-20 or DS-2019 form to the student, so that they may apply for a student visa. - e.
+- Office of Admission, the SEVIS record can be accepted by MU.
+They must also forward a copy of their current I-20, visa, and I-901 SEVIS fee receipt to Marian. - e.
+After the deposit, financial, and above documents have been received, Marian will issue an I-20 or DS-2019 form to the student, so that they may apply for a student visa. - f.
 It is Marian University policy that all international students have appropriate medical health insurance and evacuation/repatriation coverage.
-F-1 and J-1 students are required to maintain this coverage for each semester, including summer, that they are present in the U.S. Marian University partners with LewerMark Student Insurance to provide insurance coverage to international students.
+F-1 are required to maintain this coverage for each semester, including summer, that they are present in the U.S. Marian University partners with LewerMark Student Insurance to provide insurance coverage to international students.
 All international students MUST have health insurance through LewerMark Student Insurance.
 Student accounts will be billed before the beginning of each semester through the Business Office.
-Students can use their payment plans to pay the health insurance fee.
+Students can use their payment plans to pay the health insurance fee. - g.

-- f.
-If transferring from a university from within the United States, students must submit a formal request that the student's SEVIS record be transferred to MU as proof of status.
-Once the form is reviewed and accepted by the Office of Admission, the SEVIS record can be accepted by MU.
-They must also forward a copy of their current I-20 to Marian. - g.
 An official copy of all high school (secondary) and university (post-secondary) academic records must be received before enrollment.
 If you have attended any universities outside of the United States, we require a course-by-course evaluation.
-You may use any AICE-endorsed or NACES-approved evaluation service, such as InCred, WES, or others.
+You may use any AICE-endorsed or NACES-approved evaluation service, such as The Evaluation Company, InCred, WES, or others.
 International student-athletes must use InCred.